UzorNwokeaka/Hand-detection-Program/README.md

 # Hand-detection-Program

-A hand detection progam in python using openCV and Mediapipe.
+A hand detection progam in python using openCV and Mediapipe